Common Cinquefoil, Old Field Cinquefoil, Old-Field Five-Fingers

 At the bottom portion of the hypanthia, you will find 5 bractlets and 5 sepals which alternate with each other and overlap at their bases.
 The outer bractlets are more lance-shaped while the inner sepals are shorter and wider than the bractlets.
 Both are moderately hairy.
 The 5 yellow petals are heart-shaped (cordate) with notched tips.
 They are set fairly wide apart allowing the sepals to show through like a green star.

-Sometimes I take photos then later wonder why… Anyway, the above photo shows a side view of a flower and a long peduncle…
+The above photo shows a side view of a flower and a long peduncle…

 A couple more peduncles emerging from the axils of a leaf petiole…